SauletTheBest/Graphs/README.md

 Path from Tokyo to Kyoto: [Tokyo, Nagoya, Kyoto]
 Path from Tokyo to Osaka: [Tokyo, Nagoya, Kyoto, Osaka] Path from Tokyo to Hiroshima: [Tokyo, Nagoya, Kyoto, Osaka, Hiroshima]

+DFS:
+Path from Tokyo to Kyoto: [Tokyo, Nagoya, Kyoto]
+Path from Tokyo to Osaka: [Tokyo, Nagoya, Kyoto, Osaka] Path from Tokyo to Hiroshima: [Tokyo, Nagoya, Kyoto, Osaka, Hiroshima]
 ```

 ## Conclusion

 This assignment demonstrates how to implement and use graph data structures and search algorithms in Java.
-The BFS and Dijkstra's Algorithm provide different methods for finding paths in the graph, showcasing the flexibility and power of graph-based algorithms.
+The BFS, DFS, and Dijkstra's Algorithm provide different methods for finding paths in the graph, showcasing the flexibility and power of graph-based algorithms.